Who’s up for a Painting Challenge Sept 26th-Sept 30th!?

 What I learned is that action was the antidote to shame and stress.
 Stay tuned because next week I’ll be sharing more on this topic.

 Now that you’ve heard what kept me from painting, I’d love to hear what’s keeping you from painting?

-Head over to the private Facebook group to answer this question for 10 points and get ready for the painting challenge, coming up on March 25th – 29th!
+Answer this question in the pre-challenge exercises for 10 extra points and get ready for the painting challenge, coming up on Sept 26th – 30th!

 Click this link to join the FREE 5 Day Still Life Painting Challenge: http://bit.ly/2wrevGQ